 Milk production had not kept pace with demand over the past year and a half.
-At the end October 2015, production has caught up with demand for butterfat which remains strong.
-CDC butter stocks remain well below normal levels while private stocks of butter are only slightly higher than a year ago.
-As a result of continued strong demand for butter, the CDC purchased Canada's entire import obligation of 3,274 t under the World Trade Organization (WTO) agreement to arrive before December 2015.
-This has alleviated some of the shortages of butterfat on the market.
-Increased milk production should allow for the CDC to rebuild its butter stocks.
+At the end January 2016, production has not yet caught up with demand for butterfat which remains strong.
+CDC butter stocks remain well below normal levels while private stocks of butter are higher than last year.
+As a result of continued strong demand for butter, the CDC purchased Canada's entire import obligation of 3,274 t under the World Trade Organization (WTO) agreement before December 2015.
+In November 2015 when it became clear that that there would be an insufficient supply of butter, the CDC asked for a supplementary import permit of 4,000 tonnes to ensure that no consumer or further processor would be out of butter during the Holidays and afterwards.
+This alleviated some of the supply issues on the market.
+Increased milk production should allow for the CDC to gradually rebuild its butter stocks to normal levels by the end of the 2016-2017 dairy year.